JohnTigue/tigue.com/content/blog/server_loveless_demo/index.md

 Lambda and SSH: a.k.a. serverfull (CLI) serverless

+Something else seems to be going on in AWS compute in general: vanialla EC2 instances seem to be starting more quickly than the did previously.
+But that migth just be subjective delusion i.e. AWS has not been bragging about this.

 Once an architect sees the app as one or more Step Functions which have Tasks which are Docker images that can run on Lambda or ECS, the architecture need a new plumbing component: the thing running